Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-p-3nFsRAtBI.md

 ### Transcript

-> tom what happened with priority switches i decided not to we've answered like this every single time i've seen it at least, at one point we made a video we leaked some things, we leaked it before we're ready to talk about any of that, when we're ready to talk about that we're gonna talk about it
+> tom what happened with priority switches I decided not to we've answered like this every single time I've seen it at least, at one point we made a video we leaked some things, we leaked it before we're ready to talk about any of that, when we're ready to talk about that we're gonna talk about it